Amazon and the Rise of the Third-Party Seller

 Just how much has Amazon’s third-party marketplace grown in the past decade?

-This means that small businesses are pushing more product, yes.
-However, they’re also attracting more consumer attention, and they’re using Amazon’s platform and accompanying toolkit to do so.
+This means that small businesses are pushing more products, yes.
+However, they’re also attracting more consumer attention.
+And they’re using Amazon’s platform and accompanying toolkit to do so.

 Building a Unified Amazon

 Amazon’s toolkit, or management portal, is a huge bonus for any third-party seller.
 This portal makes it simple to start and manage a new business.
 It’s just one factor that strengthens the company’s status as one of the most influential third-party seller platforms online today.

 In today’s internet age, Amazon’s online-shopping business model has boomed.
 In fact, it’s so successful that the company has been able to pump revenue back onto its platform and help others share the wealth.
 That size of the platform not to mention the size of its audience would be an impossibility for most small businesses.
 For fledgling companies, Amazon provides invaluable reach.

 Amazon also ensures storefront homogeneity across its site.
 No matter what a company sells, the listings appear uniform and professional.
 This adds levels of authority to even one-product companies along with a substantial viewing audience.

 Even building a brand and incorporating SEO benefits has become easier thanks to the integration of Amazon’s Brand Registry program.
 As a third-party seller, your product postings need to maintain Amazon’s universal design.
 However, the registry program allows sellers to cultivate unique business identities on the platform to set themselves apart.

 Beyond this, adding key platform elements such as mobile compatibility.
 And scalability is easier than ever through Amazon’s extensive marketplace platform.